-Learning Management Systems like the Blackboard Learning Portal allow many different document formats to be posted.
+Learning Management Systems like Quercus allow many different document formats to be posted.
 The most basic are course reference documents such as lecture notes, glosses, reading lists, or syllabi.

 More advanced reference documents might involve multimedia: creating audio and video files and posting them.
 You can, for example, record a lecturecast from home or from some podiums on the campus and then post it online.

 A short audio narrative of a lecture, recorded as a .wav or .mp3 file, which refers to a reading or textbook.

 A video narrative, recorded with your webcam,

 A lecturecast, which is to say, audio narration synchronized to slides or dynamic animation.
 Lecturecasts are becoming increasingly common in post-secondary education for the purposes of review.
 They can be authored in many ways:

 Powerpoint Audio Narration